 My response to a comment posted on this research on the Science News website.

 Grigori Guitchounts says, “This is hardly impressive in terms of importance and scientific credibility.”
-That’s a bit strong.
-It sounds like he’s defending human cognitive ability.
+That sounds like he’s defending human cognitive ability.
 I guess if you don’t like the research results, it is tempting to downplay the implications.

-We are not that objective when it comes to judging ourselves.
+We are not objective when it comes to judging ourselves.
 Obviously, that is natural.
 Like all other animals, our perceptions are species-centric.
 Still, it’s a shame we can’t see that better than we do.
 If we could, we might be more circumspect in our judgments, and even improve our chances for self-understanding.

 This article goes a long way to uncovering the deeper reasons why we’ve ended up where we are today.
 Sure the brain, the thumb, the upright posture all played a role, but not as profound as the social aspect — teamwork is the magic.